jsdelivrbot/fullstack-microservices-1/README.md

 # Hacky stuff (that I can remember)

 * After calling mesh {'get:members'} I'm doing some filtering to get specific patterns.
 Can mesh be extended with this functionality?
+* For the api we're kinda locked into this role:cmd pattern at the moment
+* Used response code 204 after stager successfully imports a component.
+Maybe something else would be better.
+`var url = '/api/'+compPattern.role+'/'+compPattern.cmd`
 * Used mesh pin to identify services that have components with client:'web'.
 Unfortunately, this makes the mesh pin differ from the service patterns and uses pin for something other than what was intended.

 `